Legend of the Eight Immortals

-Legend of the Eight Immortals is a Singaporean television series based on stories about the Eight Immortals in Chinese mythology and adapted from the 16th-century Chinese novel Dong You Ji (东游记; Journey to the East) by Wu Yuantai (吴元泰).
+Legend of the Eight Immortals is a Singaporean television series based on stories about the Eight Immortals in Chinese mythology and adapted from the 16th-century Chinese novel Journey to the East (东游记) by Wu Yuantai (吴元泰).
 Produced by the Television Corporation of Singapore (TCS; now MediaCorp) in collaboration with two mainland Chinese companies, the series had cast members from Singapore, Taiwan, Hong Kong and mainland China.
 It was first aired in Singapore on TCS Channel 8 from 26 November 1998 to 6 January 1999.

 Plot

 The Universe is under threat by a demonic cult led by Tongtian Jiaozhu.
 The Jade Emperor, the supreme ruler of Heaven, orders Immortal Donghua to find seven other worthy beings and form a team known as the Eight Immortals to counter the cult.
 After the first five members – Tieguai Li, Han Zhongli, Zhang Guolao, Lan Caihe and He Xiangu – have joined, Donghua chooses to undergo reincarnation to help the remaining two members – Han Xiangzi and Cao Guojiu – achieve immortality faster.
 He is reincarnated as Lü Dongbin and serves as the team leader.
 However, he has to overcome his romantic entanglements with Peony Fairy because romance between immortals is forbidden by Heaven's laws.
 At one point, Tongtian Jiaozhu implants a "blood curse" in Lü Dongbin which causes the latter to lose control of his senses and go rogue.
 Tongtian Jiaozhu is later betrayed and killed by his treacherous follower, Pangolin, who absorbs his powers.
 Pangolin, who has a crush on He Xiangu, cleverly manipulates the Eight Immortals and causes them to turn against each other and sow discord between them and other deities.
 The Eight Immortals combine their strengths to defeat Pangolin and the evil forces and bring peace to the Universe.